For your safe travel

 The currency of Japan is written “円.”
 Its currency sign is “¥” and is written “Yen” or “JPY” in English.

-Consumption tax in Japan is 8%.
+Consumption tax in Japan is 10%.
+(8% for food and beverages excluding alcoholic beverages and eating out.)
 Whether indicated prices include tax or not depends on each store.
 Please ask store’s staff if the prices include consumption tax or not before your purchase.

 There is no limit on the amount of any currency that may be brought into or taken out of Japan.
 However, if you transport any currencies including checks, securities or other monies exceeding 1,000,000 yen worth in Japanese currency into or out of the country, you must submit custom declaration.